KUKA: History

 In 1973, KUKA created its own industrial robot, FAMULUS.
 At that time, the company belonged to the Quandt group.

 In 1980, the Quandt family withdrew, and a publicly owned firm was established.
 In 1981, KUKA's main activities were grouped into three independent companies: KUKA Schweissanlagen und Roboter GmbH, KUKA Umwelttechnik GmbH and KUKA Wehrtechnik GmbH, which was re-sold to Rheinmetall in 1999.
 Towards the end of 1982, LSW Maschinenfabrik GmbH, Bremen became a subsidiary of KUKA.

 In 1993, the first laser-roof-seam welding systems were manufactured.
 These welding systems were then further expanded to adhesive bonding and sealing technologies in the following year.
 Around the same time, KUKA took over the tools and equipment manufacturer Schwarzenberg GmbH and expanded its business to China and the USA in the following years.

 In 1995, the company was split into KUKA Robotics Corporation and KUKA Schweißanlagen (now KUKA Systems), both subsidiaries of KUKA AG.
 The company is a member of the Robotics Industries Association (RIA), the International Federation of Robotics (IFR), and the German engineering association VDMA.

 In 1996, KUKA Schweissanlagen GmbH became an independent company and, two years later, became the leader among European welding equipment manufacturers.
 The supply of the first pressing tools for automobile side-walls made of high-strength steel began in 2002.
 The company launched the KUKA RoboScan with a remote laser welding head in 2003.
 Since 2006, KUKA Systems has operated its own body shell factory in Toledo, Ohio, producing the bodywork for the Jeep Wrangler by Chrysler.

 In the course of internationalisation and expansion of business units and technologies such as reshaping, tooling, bonding, sealing, etc., KUKA Schweissanlagen GmbH became KUKA Systems GmbH in 2007.
 In 2010, KUKA presented a newly developed standardized cell concept for welding machines, KUKA flexibleCUBE.

 In the automation sector, KUKA Systems offers standard and customized products for industrial production automation; joining technologies and component handling are among their activities.
 The technologies are tested, and the production processes are fully optimized before development.
-Additionally, KUKA Systems offers engineering and individual counseling.
+The company also provides engineering and individual counseling.

 In June 2016, Midea Group offered to buy Kuka for about €4.5 billion ($5 billion).
 Midea completed the takeover bid in January 2017 by purchasing the 94.55% voting stake in the company.

 In late 2017, Kuka announced that 250 employees of KUKA Systems were terminated.
 The management cited project troubles as the reason.

 In November 2022, Midea Group acquired the remaining 4.69% stake in Kuka.